-While you’re the one struggling with the hot flashes, mood swings, irritability, and other symptoms of menopause, menopause doesn’t just affect you.
-The menopause transition can harm every relationship you have, from your relationship with your significant other to your relationship with your children and best friend.
+While you’re struggling with the hot flashes, mood swings, irritability, and other symptoms of menopause, menopause doesn’t just affect you.
+The menopause transition can harm your relationship, from your relationship with your significant other to your relationship with your children and best friend.

 MenoLabs understands menopause and what you’re going through.
 They are a women’s health company that offers probiotics, advice, recipes, and all-natural products to help women going through menopause have a better life.
 From hot flashes to mood swings, products like Menolife and Menoglow can help you.
-However, you still need to help your family understand your menopause symptoms and what you’re going through.
-In this article, you’ll find a few ways to do just that.
+However, you must still support your family in understanding your menopause symptoms and what you’re going through.
+You’ll find a few ways to do that in this article.

-Many women are ashamed of going through menopause and their symptoms, so they don’t talk to their family members about it.
+going through menopause and their symptoms, so they don’t talk to their family members about it.
 This leaves your family and friends concerned, worried, and unsure about what’s going on with you if your moods change drastically.
+If you’re open with your family and friends, then it stops them from worrying and makes the entire menopause transition easier on you as well.
 There’s no reason to be ashamed.
 Every woman eventually goes through menopause; it’s just a fact of life.
-If you’re open with your family and friends, then it stops them from worrying and makes the entire menopause transition easier on you as well.

 While you’re going through menopause, it’s possible that you could say and do things that you’re not proud of, especially during hot flashes or mood swings.
 Don’t make excuses for the episodes you have.
 Instead, be honest with your family and friends.
 Tell them what’s going on and even give them a few websites or pamphlets that explain menopause symptoms and steps to them.

 The last thing you want to do is make excuses for something you can’t help.
 You should also never be ashamed to apologize for your behavior.
-If you find that your moods are getting steadily worse or you and your family can’t cope with your symptoms, then it may be time to make an appointment with your health care provider for treatment and therapy options.
+If your moods are worsening steadily or you and your family can’t cope with your symptoms, it may be time to make an appointment with your healthcare provider for treatment and therapy options.
 There are also plenty of natural remedies you can try to alleviate the symptoms of menopause as well.

 During hot flashes and mood swings, it’s possible that you won’t feel like doing a ton of things.
-Never be afraid to ask your family for help with housework, errands, and the like.
-You should also never be afraid to ask your doctor for help.
+Never be afraid to ask your family for help with housework, errands, etc. You should also never be afraid to ask your doctor for help.
 Many support groups, treatments, and other avenues are open to women who have menopause symptoms.
-If you don’t let someone know that you’re struggling with your symptoms, how can you expect them to help you?
+If you don’t let someone know you’re struggling with your symptoms, how can you expect them to help you?

 These are just a few ways to talk to your family and friends about menopause and help them cope with your symptoms.
 Remember, menopause is a natural occurrence and something you should never be ashamed of.